Book Your Room

 Overview: Exo Squad, Elysium, Edge of Tomorrow, Aliens, and Iron Man.
 What visions of grandeur are mentally conjured when we think of what Hollywood has imagined our future to be?
 But how much of science fiction can become science fact?
 And how will we do that safely, reliably, and effectively for the people that intend to use these exoskeletons and exosuits?
 This developer discussion panel will allow us to tap into the visions that current manufacturers are pursuing while also allowing the audience and developers themselves, an opportunity to discuss processes, technology, or human research helps needed.

-Moderator: Chris Reid, The Boeing Company
+Moderator: Christopher Reid, The Boeing Company

 Brandon Frees, Ekso Bionics, medical/industrial

 Overview: It is important to understand how a person would interface and integrate both physically and cognitively with an exoskeleton and exosuit system.
 Ideal system usability and user experience can lead improved outcomes such as performance gains or conversely, lead to safety, discomfort, or confusion in utilization.
 This is an interactive audience discussion panel with researchers that have been looking into how these devices interact with people and the positive and/or negative outcomes that are starting to be seen from exoskeleton/exosuit usage.